 Family member has minimum essential coverage.

-If the family member is covered, check this box.
+If the family member is covered under minimum essential coverage at the beginning of the year, check this box.

 Exemption if not covered.

 If the family member is not covered, select one exemption if it applies.
 If no exemption applies, select "None"

 If you or a family member experiences a change to any of the above during the year, enter the change for that month.